MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 license: "© 2024 Tokenizer Inc. CC BY-NC-SA 4.0"
 ---

-## Chapter 1: The Canadian Securities Industry
-### 1.1 Overview of the Canadian Securities Industry
+## 1.1 Overview of the Canadian Securities Industry

 The Canadian securities industry plays a pivotal role in maintaining a robust financial system in Canada.
 Through an interconnected network of participants—including investment dealers, banks, pension funds, insurance companies, mutual fund dealers, trust companies, and credit unions—this industry supports the smooth flow of funds from savers to borrowers, enabling wealth creation and economic growth.
 This chapter examines the structure of the Canadian securities industry, the regulatory environment, and the technology-driven changes shaping Canada’s capital markets.
 Real-world examples, diagrams, and practical insights are featured throughout to help you grasp the significance of these foundational concepts.

 ---

-## 1. The Role of the Canadian Securities Industry
+## The Role of the Canadian Securities Industry

-### 1.1.1 Capital Formation and Economic Growth
+### Capital Formation and Economic Growth

 Capital formation refers to the process by which an economy accumulates and allocates financial resources to fund new projects, infrastructures, and ventures.
 By matching savers—individuals, corporations, and governments—with borrowers seeking funds, the securities industry ensures that Canada’s economic engine remains efficient and vibrant.